 ability to learn and improve over time" (Tinto, 2012).

-The primary goal of the Office of Institutional Effectiveness is to oversee the collection, analysis, and distribution of institutional data to support strategic planning, decision making, program development, assessment of student learning, accreditation, and program review.
+The primary goal of OIE is to oversee the collection, analysis, and distribution of institutional data to support strategic planning, decision making, program development, assessment of student learning, accreditation, and program review.
 In keeping with established codes of ethics and professional practice, the Office strives to fulfill its duties in a professionally responsible manner.
-The main objectives of the Office are as follows:
+The main objectives of OIE are as follows:

 - To execute the collection and reporting of data and key indicators for internal and external use (both mandatory and voluntary reporting).